backstage/community-plugins/README.md

 ## What is the community-plugins repository?

 The `community-plugins` repository is a place where members of the community can host a plugin or a set of plugins.
 The goal of community-plugins is to reduce the amount of pull requests and issues from `backstage/backstage`, which has become too big with the time.
-By creating community-plugins we give to plugin maintainers all the tool s to easily manage and publish their plugins.
+By creating community-plugins we give to plugin maintainers all the tools to easily manage and publish their plugins.

 ## Repository layout